guilhemmarchand/trackme/docs/userguide.rst

 Splunk 8 magic props configuration
 ----------------------------------

-**The splunk> magic 8 are good practice configuration items to be configured in your props.conf for the best performing and the best quality sourcetype definition:**
+**The "Splunk> magic 8" are good practice configuration items to be configured in your props.conf for the best performing and the best quality sourcetype definition:**

 ::